serverless/dashboard/docs/glossary.md

 # Glossary

-Specific definitions for all terms and concepts used within Serverless Console's product, documentation and related works.
+Specific definitions for how Serverless Console interprets its own concepts, as well as relative industry concepts related to the product.

 # Metric